-- Need for increased efficiency and speed in retail due to a high level of competition in the market. - Rapid transformation of the international trade and retail industry, e. g. growing online market. - Increasing requirements for environmental friendliness and purity of origin of goods. - Compulsory labelling and supply chain security legislation. - Active participation of leading technology companies in the development of blockchain-based supply chain solutions.
+- The need for increased efficiency and speed in retail due to a high level of competition in the market. - The rapid transformation of the international trade and retail industry, e. g. growing online market. - Increasing requirements for environmental friendliness and purity of origin of goods. - Compulsory labelling and supply chain security legislation. - Active participation of leading technology companies in the development of blockchain-based supply chain solutions.